Polyglot Teachers: Evaluating Language Models for Multilingual Synthetic Data Generation: Ethics Statement

 \section{Ethics Statement}

 Synthetic data generation risks amplifying biases present in teacher models.
 If a teacher model underperforms on certain languages or exhibits cultural biases, these weaknesses propagate to student models trained on its outputs.
-Our finding that teacher effectiveness correlates with CommonCrawl representation ($\rho=0.886$, based on six languages) suggests that already underrepresented languages may be further disadvantaged in synthetic data pipelines, potentially widening the performance gap between high- and low-resource languages.
+Our finding that teacher effectiveness correlates with CommonCrawl representation (\appref{sec:language}) suggests that already underrepresented languages may be further disadvantaged in synthetic data pipelines, potentially widening the performance gap between high- and low-resource languages.

 \makeatletter \ifacl@finalcopy